bstew794/cs1440-Stewart-Braeden-assn1/doc/examples/CutPaste.md

     Julianna

 Use the `-f` flag to specify which field to extract by its number.
-Unlike lists in Python, `cut`'sfield numbers begin with 1, not zero.
+Unlike lists in Python, `cut`'s field numbers begin with 1, not zero.
 You'll need to take this into account.

     $ python src/tt.py cut -f 2 data/people
     Age